ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## QUIC with TLS

 QUIC (Quick UDP Internet Connections) is a new transport protocol that runs over UDP, and was originally designed with a tight integration with its security protocol and application protocol mappings.
 The QUIC transport layer itself provides support for data confidentiality and integrity.
-This requires keys to be derived in a handshake.
+This requires keys to be derived with a separate handshake protocol.
 A mapping for QUIC over TLS 1.3 {{I-D.ietf-quic-tls}} has been specified to provide this handshake.

 ### Protocol Description

 Since QUIC integrates TLS with its transport, it relies on specific integration points between its security and transport sides.
 Specifically, these points are:

 - Starting the handshake to generate keys and provide authentication (and providing the transport for the handshake).
 - Client address validation.
 - Key ready events from TLS to notify the QUIC transport.
 - Exporting secrets from TLS to the QUIC transport.

 The QUIC transport layer support multiple streams over a single connection.
 The first stream is reserved specifically for a TLS connection.
 The TLS handshake, along with further records, are sent over this stream.
 This TLS connection follows the TLS standards and inherits the security properties of TLS.
 The handshake generates keys, which are then exported to the rest of the QUIC connection, and are used to protect the rest of the streams.

 The initial QUIC messages are sent without encryption in order to start the TLS handshake.
 Once the handshake has generated keys, the subsequent messages are encrypted.
 The TLS 1.3 handshake for QUIC is used in either a single-RTT mode or a fast-open zero-RTT mode.
 When zero-RTT handshakes are possible, the encryption first transitions to use the zero-RTT keys before using single-RTT handshake keys after the next TLS flight.

 ### Protocol Features